adamcharnock/lightbus/docs/quick-start.md

 ## Further reading

 This quickstart has covered the basics of Lightbus, and has hopefully given you a good starting point.
-Reading through the rest of this documentation should give you a wider awareness of the features available and underlying concepts.
+Reading through the remainder of this documentation should give you a wider awareness of the features available and underlying concepts.